cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 ```

 This just connects the Stimulus controller to the body tag in our view, we still
-need to add the action to toggle back and forth with `toggleTheme`
+need to add the action to toggle back and forth with `toggleTheme`.

 For that, we need to add a click event to the toggle button we added earlier.